mathieuprog/find-value/README.md

 # find-value

-Similar to Array.find(), but returns the value of the function invocation instead of the element itself
+Similar to Array.find(), but returns the value of the function invocation instead of the element itself.

 ```typescript
 import findValue from '@mathieuprog/find-value';